-How to Plan the Perfect One Day in San Diego Itinerary
+The Perfect One Day in San Diego Itinerary for Your First Visit

 This one day in San Diego itinerary squeezes in the best parks, museums, and coastal views the Southern California city has to offer.